Monthly Archives: April 2009

 Wolves in the Throne Room – Black Cascade

-Wikipedia is a great starting point for things that don’t matter too much, but consider the following: The band has described their sound as “purifying black metal” or “transformative black metal”, although in interviews the band has shown an unwillingness … Continue reading
+The band has described their sound as “purifying black metal” or “transformative black metal”, although in interviews the band has shown an unwillingness to be restricted by any musical label.[citation needed]

 9 Comments